 SHERLOCK: Injured and on painkillers, but still me, remember?
 I noticed the surgery scar and your slightly uneven gait ages ago.
 Never had enough data to deduce exactly how it happened.

 MOLLY: Well, now you know.
 (Gesturing back to the skateboarding mouse with a smile) Maybe I’ll come back and buy him just to set him right.
-Plus, Toby would love him.
+Toby would love him.

 SHERLOCK: Toby would “love him” straight to death.